adamfoneil/BlazorServerTemplate/README.md

 I make a lot of Blazor Server apps, and I got tired of building from these scratch.
+I am not really into Web Assembly.
 This sample brings together all the boilerplate I start with currently.

 # App project
 - Uses [Radzen Blazor](https://blazor.radzen.com/)